Walls and asymptotics for Bridgeland stability conditions on 3-folds: Introduction

 The third stage, determining the asymptotics, is not well known.
 In \cite[Section 6]{BMT}, it is shown that the large volume limit as $\alpha\to\infty$ for $(\alpha,\beta)\in\HH$ gives a polynomial stability condition, but the converse and other directions were not considered.
-However, unlike the two-dimensional case, we cannot assume that the walls are bounded in all directions.
-In fact, it is easy to check that, as $s\to 0$, the walls are unbounded and it is theoretically possible that the number of walls is infinite.
+However, unlike the $2$-dimensional case, we cannot assume the walls are bounded in all directions.
+In fact, it is easy to check that as $s\to 0$, the walls are unbounded, and it is theoretically possible that the number of walls is infinite.

 This means that the large volume limit is more subtle than for surfaces.
-We need, therefore, to be more careful about what we mean by asymptotic stability, which we define precisely in Definition \ref{asym s-st}.
+We need, therefore, to be more careful about what we mean by asymptotic stability, which we define precisely in Definition~\ref{asym s-st}.
 We use a strong form of such asymptotic stability which effectively includes finiteness of the number of walls for a given object.
 We also need to be careful to specify the curve along which we are considering the asymptotics.
-To this end we introduce the notion of \textit{unbounded} $\Theta^\pm$ \textit{curve} which is essentially a curve which is asymptotically either to the left or to the right of all $\Theta$ curves, see Definition \ref{theta-curve}.
+To this end, we introduce the notion of \textit{unbounded} $\Theta^\pm$-\textit{curve}, which is essentially a curve which is asymptotically either to the left or to the right of all $\Theta$-curves; see Definition~\ref{theta-curve}.

-To help set this up, we also consider what would happen for surfaces in Section \ref{nuab sst}.
-In our case, we look at so called $\nu$-stability for three-folds, which mimics stability for surfaces given by the first tilt on the category of coherent sheaves, by reproving results about the large volume limit without the assumption that the walls are bounded.
+To help set this up, we also consider what would happen for surfaces, in Section~\ref{nuab sst}.
+In our case, we look at so-called $\nu$-stability for threefolds, which mimics stability for surfaces given by the first tilt on the category of coherent sheaves, by re-proving results about the large volume limit without the assumption that the walls are bounded.